Velocidex/velociraptor-docs/content/knowledge_base/tips/rolling_certificates.md

 If you expect your server to be a long-term instance then you don't have to start with the default 1-year validity and wait for the certificate to expire.
-You can generate a new config on day 1 based on the initial config using the `config --reissue_certs` command.
+You can generate a new config on day 1 based on the initial config using the `config reissue_certs` command.
 You can then use the new config for the new server installation.

 ## Rotating certificates